Skip to content

 Can I aerate in spring?

 Yes, but only if you have not applied pre-emergent.
 Aeration breaks the pre-emergent barrier.
-If you plan to aerate, do it before the pre-emergent application or wait until fall.
+If you plan to aerate, do it before the pre-emergent application or wait until fall for the best results.

 Ready for results?